apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/best_practices.md

 ## Recap {#recap}

 Wow, that's a whole lot of things to abide by!
 How will you remember all of them?
-Well, to simplify everything, just try to follow these three points:
+Try to follow these three points:

 1. Describe your code as you write it with good naming, constants, and comments.
 It **should read like a book**.
 2. Add log messages at points throughout your code so that when it's running, you (and everyone else) know what's going on.